tsui-david/system-design-course/lessons/concept_cdn_1.md

 How does content get added to the CDN?

 @answer
-When the user makes a request for some content the CDN is first checked.
-If the CDN does not have the content, it requests the content and then caches the content based on the time to live HTTP header (behaves just like a cache).
+If a website is subscribed to a CDN providers service, when the user makes a request for some content the CDN is first checked.
+If the CDN does not have the content, it requests the content and then caches it based on the time to live HTTP header (behaves just like a cache).